keymetrics/keymetrics.github.io/docs/keymetrics/pmx.md

 ## Expose Functions: Trigger Functions remotely

-Remotely trigger functions from Keymetrics.
-These metrics takes place in the main Keymetrics Dashboard page under the Custom Action section.
+Remotely trigger functions directly from Keymetrics.
+These features can be found in the main Keymetrics Dashboard page under the Custom Action section.

 ### Simple actions

-Simple action allows to trigger a function from Keymetrics.
-The function takes a function as a parameter (reply here) and need to be called once the job is finished.
+A simple action allows to trigger a function from Keymetrics.
+The action command takes a function as a parameter (reply here) and needs to be called once the job is finished.

 Example: